Space Shuttle Columbia disaster: Space Shuttle

 The orbiter was protected from heat during reentry by the thermal protection system (TPS), a thermal soaking protective layer around the orbiter.
 In contrast with previous US spacecraft, which had used ablative heat shields, the reusability of the orbiter required a multi-use heat shield.
 During reentry, the TPS experienced temperatures up to 3000 F, but had to keep the orbiter vehicle's aluminum skin temperature below 350 F. The TPS primarily consisted of four sub-systems.
-The nose cone and leading edges of the wings experienced temperatures above 2300 F, and were protected by reinforced carbon-carbon material (RCC).
+The nose cone and leading edges of the wings experienced temperatures above 2300 F, and were protected by the composite material reinforced carbon–carbon (RCC).
 Thicker RCC was developed and installed in 1998 to prevent damage from micrometeoroid and orbital debris.
 The entire underside of the orbiter vehicle, as well as the other hottest surfaces, were protected with black high-temperature reusable surface insulation.
 Areas on the upper parts of the orbiter vehicle were covered with white low-temperature reusable surface insulation, which provided protection at temperatures below 1200 F. The payload bay doors and parts of the upper wing surfaces were covered with reusable felt surface insulation, as the temperature there remained below 700 F.

 Two solid rocket boosters (SRBs) were connected to the ET, and burned for the first two minutes of flight.
 The SRBs separated from the ET once they had expended their fuel and fell into the Atlantic Ocean under a parachute.
-NASA retrieval teams recovered the SRBs and returned them to the Kennedy Space Center, where they were disassembled and their components were reused on future flights.
+NASA retrieval teams recovered the SRBs and returned them to the Kennedy Space Center (KSC), where they were disassembled and their components were reused on future flights.

 When the Space Shuttle launched, the orbiter and SRBs were connected to the ET, which held the fuel for the SSMEs.
 The ET consisted of a tank for liquid hydrogen (LH2), stored at -423 F and a smaller tank for liquid oxygen (LOX), stored at -297 F. It was covered in insulating foam to keep the liquids cold and prevent ice forming on the tank's exterior.
 The orbiter connected to the ET via two umbilicals near its bottom and a bipod near its top section.

 After its fuel had been expended, the ET separated from the orbiter and reentered the atmosphere, where it would break apart during reentry and its pieces would land in the Indian or Pacific Ocean.